gbbr/jamon/README.md

 api.view=${base}/users/view
 ```

 Categories are optional.
 You can have key/value pairs with no categories at the beginning of your configuration file.
-Comments can also be trailing and are allowed after key's values (ie. `key=value # Trailing comment`)
+Comments can also be trailing and are allowed after key's values (ie. `key=value # Trailing comment`).

 All keys and values are strings by default, if you need to convert to other types, use the amazing [strconv](http://golang.org/pkg/strconv/) package from Go's standard library.